MeetMyRoute/T3A2-FullStackApp-PartA/README.md

     * Target audience - female travelers.
     * Key features:
         * Community-focused - sharing stories and tips.
-        * Social netowrking - connecting with like-minded individuals.
+        * Social networking - connecting with like-minded individuals.
         * Travel buddy matching - finding companions with similar itineraries.

 While we appreciated the community of NomadHer, we decided to make our app open to all travelers rather than focusing solely on one demographic.
 Additionally, although sharing stories and tips publicly is a valuable feature, we decided it was outside the scope of our project.